 It’s no wonder we get asked this question a lot, because what parent wouldn’t like their kid doing productive things during their holidays, rather than watching Netflix 24/7?
 Balancing business and home life is hard enough sometimes for business owner parents, so this is a great way to blend the two – see your kids and get work done.

 From a business owner perspective, your kids could actually give you real support in areas you struggle to find time for.
 Let’s face it – most teenagers have pretty great social media skills that can be put to good use.
 They may even want to try their hand at blogging, or be a keen coder who would like to try working on your website.
-And we’ve suggested many times our clients get the kids using Receipt Bank to upload their receipts and expenses.
+And we’ve suggested many times our clients get the kids using Dext to upload their receipts and expenses.

 It’s also a great way to save some tax!
 Adding your kids to the payroll will reduce profits and therefore the amount of corporation tax you end up paying.
 Win.